dcshzj/nussucommit/index.md

 permalink: /
 ---
 {%- comment -%} Type your notification here - the notification bar will not appear if this is empty.
 For other changes, refer to _data/homepage.yml to edit the homepage {%- endcomment -%}
-Our computer centres have re-opened!
+Our YIH computer centre have re-opened!
 Additional precautionary measures have been put in place for your safety.